laurent972/Dashboard_application_sport/README.md

 Then type 'y' for validation request, App will mount automatically on your browser

-App will be launched by default on http://localhost:3001/rega_laurent_12_sport-see_220322/12 With user id : 12
+With user id : 12
 By changing end of the URL with 18, data will change, for demo, only user 12 or 17 are availables